 How do you know when it is time to harvest your crops?
 Here are a few indicators:

-• Size.
-Most vegetables are ready for harvest when they reach a useable size.
+- Size.
+Most vegetables are ready for harvest when they reach a usable size.
 To check the tenderness and flavor of a vegetable bite into it.
 Don’t delay the harvest simply to grow bigger crops–flavor will likely be lost.

 Most vegetables can be harvested when they are just half-grown; this is when most vegetables are at their height of tenderness and flavor.
-Crops that mature in late summer and fall have a relatively lengthy harvest period–sometimes as long as two weeks or more.
+Crops that mature in late summer and fall have a relatively long harvest period–sometimes as long as two weeks or more.
 These crops can usually be stored for early winter use if you can’t get them to the table right away.
-Early season usually require serving very close to harvest time.
+The early season usually requires serving very close to harvest time.

 Experience and taste will teach you when a crop is ready for the kitchen–when it has reached peak flavor and tenderness.
 The best time for harvest–the horticultural and culinary harvest–can be different from when a crop reaches botanical maturity.
 Botanically mature cucumbers are yellow and seedy–past time for the cook’s harvest.
 The culinary and botanical harvest for tomatoes, however, is the same.

 Pick asparagus when stems reach 6 to 10 inches tall, less than 1 inch round, and bud tips are still very tight.
 To harvest bend the stems until they snap; the portion that is too tough to snap is too tough to eat.
 Pick all stems at this stage; stems that grow larger will compromise the plant’s ability to send up new shoots.
 Harvest time is over when stems no longer grow larger than ½ inch in diameter.
 Asparagus started from crowns or seedlings should be allowed to become established and gain strength for two years before the first harvest.